Death on the Diamond: Plot

-The film opens with Pop Clark, owner and manager of the St. Louis Cardinals, talking to newspaperman Jimmy Downey.
+Pop Clark, owner and manager of the St. Louis Cardinals, is talking to newspaperman Jimmy Downey.
 His team was a favorite to win the pennant this season, but they have been performing poorly.
-Pop tells Jimmy he's signed star pitcher Larry Kelly in order to try and seal the deal.
+Pop tells Jimmy he has signed star pitcher Larry Kelly.
+Kelly arrives and flirts with Pop's daughter, Frances, the team's secretary.

-Kelly then arrives and flirts with Pop's daughter, Frances, who works in the front office as team Secretary, and then suits up for practice.
-At the practice, catcher Hogan argues with umpire O'Toole and taunts him with his nickname, "Crawfish."
-Jimmy meets his teammates and fellow pitcher Higgins and star hitter Spencer.
-During practice, Pop chases off two former players with ties to organized criminal gambling who are trying to find players to bribe.
-Pop tells them he only runs a clean game and to leave his players alone.

-Pop tells the team to avoid the gambling crowd and that he'll kick out anyone with ties to gambling or criminals.
-He then reveals to Frances that if he doesn't win the pennant, he'll lose the franchise to Henry Ainsley, and that he borrowed all the money he could just to hire Kelly.
+Pop chases off two former players with ties to organized crime who are trying to bribe players.
+Pop tells the players he will kick out anyone with ties to gambling or criminals.
+He then reveals to Frances that if he does not win the pennant, he will lose the franchise to Henry Ainsley and that he borrowed all the money he could just to get Kelly.

-Reporter Downey spots criminal Karnes in the stands and asks him why he's hanging out at baseball practice.
-Downey threatens to print a story about Karnes hanging out with a "tail-end ball club," and Karnes threatens him.
+Reporter Downey spots criminal Karnes in the stands and asks him why he is hanging out at baseball practice.
+Karnes threatens him.

-Karnes gives a ride to Kelly on the way to a team dinner, and asks him to visit him on his yacht, but Kelly tells him he has to train with the team.
-When Kelly arrives at the team dinner, Downey finds him and tells him that Karnes is one of the biggest gamblers in the country.
-Right after that, Mickey comes in to tell the team that he discovered that someone has put a chemical on the gloves in the clubhouse, and that it was intended to incapacitate players who wore the gloves.
-The players become suspicious and want to find the perpetrator.
-Meanwhile, Hogan continues to torment Crawfish, and says his presence around the team is suspicious when there are no regular season games yet.
-Spencer accuses Kelly of being the guy who doctored the gloves, but Frances forces the two to make up.
+Karnes gives a ride to Kelly on the way to a team dinner, and asks him to visit him on his yacht, but Kelly tells him he has to train.
+When Kelly arrives at the dinner, Downey tells him that Karnes is one of the biggest gamblers in the country.
+Mickey comes in and says he discovered that someone has put an incapacitating chemical on the baseball gloves.
+Star hitter Spencer accuses Kelly of being that guy, but Frances forces the two to make up.

 At the team's next home game, Ainsley taunts Pop, telling him the team will be Ainsley's by October.
-Meanwhile, Karnes and his men watch from the stands, confident that they can turn the tide and get the team to lose.
 Kelly pitches masterfully, and the Cards win on a walk-off hit by Spencer.